Abdelrhman-Hosny/image-tagging-tools/README.md

 ```

 # Model API
 > An API to list, access and use existing classifier models.
-Model API contain function that access existing classifier model pickle files (in given path) and returns existing classifier model as Python dictionary.
+Model API contains function that accesses existing classifier model pickle files (in given path) and returns existing classifier model as Python dictionary.

 ## Module Description
 The model API defined in `api_model.py` contains the class definition with the following functions: